 Several websites use keyword mapping.
 When you have a list of keywords relevant to your content, map out where each keyword needs to be placed on every page of the site.

 The basic idea behind keyword mapping is to keep you from loading keywords on the front page.
 It will also help avoid identical keywords on every page.
-It is crucial to know where to use the keyword-based on the content on each page.
-Find out what makes every page stand out from the other and place the keywords in alignment.
+It is crucial to know where to use the keyword based on the content on each page.
+To use keywords effectively, find out what makes every page stand out from the other and place the keywords in alignment.

 You can analyze the related terms for every keyword or enter one into a Google search to determine what pages show up.
 Use each keyword on a page that contains similar content and is at the top of the SERP.

 3. Include keywords in the page title